 Your doctor may want you to have a stent placed in your coronary artery.
-This is to help treat your coronary artery disease.
-This guide explains the procedure and what you can expect from start to finish.
-A glossary at the end of this guide defines common medical terms about this procedure.
+This is to help treat a blockage in your artery that is caused by coronary artery disease.
+This guide explains the stent procedure and what you can expect from start to finish.
+A glossary at the end of this guide defines common medical terms related to this procedure.